ATI Fundamental Proctored Exam 2024-2025 Online Practice 250 Simulated Exam Questions -Nurselytic

 Correct Answer: C

 Rationale: The correct answer is C: Swimming.
-Swimming is a low-impact exercise that helps strengthen the back muscles without putting excessive strain on the spine.
+Swimming is a low-impact exercise that helps strengthen the muscles in the back and core without putting excessive strain on the spine.
 It also promotes flexibility and improves cardiovascular health, which can aid in managing chronic low back pain.
-Additionally, the buoyancy of water reduces the effects of gravity on the body, making it easier to move and exercise without exacerbating pain.
+Other options like A (Tennis), B (Canoeing), and D (Archery) involve movements that may exacerbate back pain due to potential twisting, impact, or strain on the back muscles.

 Question 4 of 5